 Wagering tax.
 File Form 730 and pay the tax on wagers accepted during May.

 Heavy highway vehicle use tax.
 File Form 2290 and pay the tax for vehicles first used in May.
-Also, pay the installments for other vehicles, if applicable.

 Floor stocks tax for ozone-depleting chemicals (IRS No. 20).
-Deposit the tax for January 1, 2003.
+Deposit the tax for January 1, 2008.